 “I am!”
 He yelled.
 “I’m a fucking Catholic!”

 Instant guilt swept over my body.
 I had never guessed.
-While I think that taking offense to this sort of thing is silly and juvenile, I still didn’t want to hurt my friend in any way.
+While I think that taking offence to this sort of thing is silly and juvenile, I still didn’t want to hurt my friend in any way.
 I would never be concerned or feel guilt about insulting an imaginary deity, but this had clearly insulted my friend.
 Someone who I cared deeply about.
 I felt like shit.

 “Holy shit!
 I mean… I mean, wow.
 I didn’t know.
 I would never have…”

 “I know you didn’t know.
-I never told you.” he explained.
+I never told you,” he explained.